DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 not), will be very different from what the successes (and the failures) of the art factory looked like.
 What we have been trying to do so far is to look at the six years in which the Volkskrant building was an art factory only.
-First of all situating it against the Amsterdam-specific context of a rich subcultural scene, fueled by squatting practices but also certainly by the eventual approval of the city's politicians.
+First of all, situating it against the Amsterdam-specific context of a rich subcultural scene, fueled by squatting practices but also certainly by the eventual approval of the city's politicians.
 Secondly, we have delved into the events that marked the early years of